![]() |

 Plan your visit for late afternoon — the closer to sundown,

 the better.
-The mountain views will be far nicer at that time.
+The mountain views should be nicer at that time.